optipack/asteroid/README.md

 - Freecam\*: Frees the players camera to act like spectator mode.
 - Fullbright: Disables lighting, similar to night vision.
 - Hand View: Customize how items are rendered in the players hand.
+- Item Highlight: Highlights particular items in GUIs, to allow you to find the item you are looking for easier.
 - Light Overlay: Renders light levels as an overlay on blocks on the ground.
 - Marker: Render shapes as a client side hologram.
 Useful for planning out builds.
 - No Render: Prevent things from rendering, like nether fog, particles or even certain entities.